odiseoteam/SyliusAmazonFBAPlugin/README.md

 ## Description

-This is a Sylius Plugin that adds Amazon FBA rates calculator to your store.
+Connect your Sylius store with Amazon FBA (Fulfillment By Amazon).
+FBA Inventory Synchronisation, Order Synchronisation and Stock Update trough a command.

 Support Sylius version 1.9+.